 Resources for Forage Management in a Drought Situation

-Much of the state has experienced below normal precipitation with varying levels of drought conditions affecting large areas.
-Resources for Forage Management in a Drought Situation outlines many considerations related to forage management and provides a list of more detailed information on many related topics.
+Much of the state has experienced below-normal precipitation with varying levels of drought conditions affecting large areas.
+Resources for Forage Management in a Drought Situation (PDF) outlines many considerations related to forage management and provides a list of more detailed information on many related topics.